Prescription Sedatives and Tranquilizers: Side Effects, Detox, Withdrawal, and Treatment

 - Doctor shopping (visiting several different doctors to get prescriptions)

-Just as illicit drug abuse come with consequences, misusing prescription sedatives and tranquilizers does too.
+Just as illegal drug abuse comes with consequences, misusing prescription sedatives and tranquilizers does too.

 - Driving under the influence – Misusing prescription drugs can severely reduce your ability to safely operate machinery or a vehicle.
 Just as driving under the influence of alcohol is punishable by fines and jail time, you can also be arrested and charged with driving under the influence of prescription sedatives and tranquilizers.